 - Skills: Inclusive design, UX writing, and user research

-I interned with the Content Experience Team of the Windows and Device Group.
-As content developers, writers, and strategists at Microsoft, we're responsible for the words - we work on the written and conversational elements of a user interface.
+On the Content Experience Team of the Windows and Device Group, we're responsible for the words.
+We work on the written and conversational elements of a user interface.

 I had three main projects during my internship: